AdityaVa1/Paleo-200/Fossil Curation.md

 3) Clean exposed bones
 4) Map out the Bones
 5) [[Protect the Bones]]
-6) Open the bones in lab
+6) Open the plaster in lab
+7) Remove rocks from bone